DeclanChidlow/vale.rocks/src/posts/my-experience-biohacking.md

 Probably not.
 There are electronics which can be interfered with by a magnet of this size, but they're specialised, and there is a very low chance of actually encountering them in normal life.
 Most consumer electronics are completely unfazed by magnets in general.

-People worry about the implant wiping the magnetic stripe in a credit card, [^4] or killing hard drives, but my magnet simply isn't strong enough to do so -- I don't think there are any offerings on the market that can.
+People worry about the implant wiping the magnetic stripe in a credit card, [^5] or killing hard drives, but my magnet simply isn't strong enough to do so -- I don't think there are any offerings on the market that can.
 Linus Tech Tips released a video [showing the strength of a magnet required to ruin a hard drive](https://www.youtube.com/shorts/VWjX52oAAMk).
-It requires a strength an order of magnitude stronger than my xG3.
+It requires a magnet several orders of magnitude stronger than my xG3.

+### Is this the Biblical Mark of the Beast?

+[As I've explained at length](/posts/beast-implant), implants are not the so-called Mark of the Beast, and mine does not match the Bible's description.
+Even were such a thing real, it wouldn't be applicable here.

 [^1]: The exact thickness depends on how deeply deposited the magnet is within the tissue.
 Ideally, it'll be close to the surface, but due to potential imperfect installation and migration during healing, this doesn't always end up being the case.

+[^2]: The v1 has since returned to market, although [now coated in resin](https://forum.dangerousthings.com/t/return-of-the-axially-magnetized-xg3-v1-in-resin/25976) rather than bioglass.

-[^2]: There is a [general naming guide](https://forum.dangerousthings.com/t/naming-convention-for-implant-locations-in-the-hand/6075/2) for the placement of implants within the hand.
+[^3]: There is a [general naming guide](https://forum.dangerousthings.com/t/naming-convention-for-implant-locations-in-the-hand/6075/2) for the placement of implants within the hand.

-[^3]: Perhaps most humorously, people who have seen me lifting things, but to whom I haven't yet explained that I've got a subdermal magnet, sometimes ask me if my abilities are because I have high levels of iron in my blood.
+[^4]: Perhaps most humorously, people who have seen me lifting things, but to whom I haven't yet explained that I've got a subdermal magnet, sometimes ask me if my abilities are because I have high levels of iron in my blood.

-[^4]: If you've ever encountered an MRI machine or hung out near a mass spectrometer, you've likely been advised to keep credit cards and other potentially affected items out of their proximity, which likely influences this concern.
+[^5]: If you've ever encountered an MRI machine or hung out near a mass spectrometer, you've likely been advised to keep credit cards and other potentially affected items out of their proximity, which likely influences this concern.